Owen Lewis (bishop): Later life

 In Rome, Lewis took on the Papal Curia policy concerning the English College, Reims and Mary Queen of Scots.

 By the joint consent of Sixtus V and Philip II of Spain, Lewis was promoted to the bishopric of Cassano in the Kingdom of Naples on 3 February 1588; and was consecrated at Rome 14 February (N.S.)
 1588 by Nicolás de Pellevé, Archbishop of Sens, with Giovanni Battista Albani, Titular Patriarch of Alexandria, and Fabio Biondi, Titular Patriarch of Jerusalem, serving as co-consecrators.
 At the time of the Spanish Armada, he was supported to be made archbishop of York in the event of the enterprise succeeding.
 However, Allen disapproved of the idea, so the proposal became available to other bishoprics.
 Lewis continued to reside in Rome, and the pope appointed him one of the apostolic visitors of that city and sent him to Switzerland as nuncio.

+He was the co-consecrator of Bishop Filippo Archinto of Como on 27 August 1595.

 He died in Rome on 14 October (N.S.)
-1594, and was buried in the chapel of the English College, where a monument with a Latin epitaph was erected to his memory.
+1595, and was buried in the chapel of the English College.
+A a monument with a Latin epitaph was erected to his memory, giving the year of death as 1595.

 Lewis's old schoolfellow Thomas Stapleton dedicated to him his Promptuarium Catholicum, Paris, 1595.